Lewis-Barton/south-wales-fitness/README.md

 * Appealing, simple interface - The interface that I have designed is used mainly using bootstrap classes with some additional styling, this makes a clean looking interface that is also familiar to the user as it will be similar to a large number of other sites.
 * Website meets needs of the user and owner - The website is clear from the first page what it is about, and it is intuitive in it's navigation that it is easy to direct the use to the information that they are after.
 This both meets the needs of the user (trying to find information on the gym etc.) and the owner (promoting their business to retain current members and attract new members).
 * Customer Testimonials - I have added 2 customer testimonials to the front page of the site to show appeal to potential customers that are visiting.
+* Session pricing and contents, monthly costs and current deals - All of the relevant pricing information, and current deals are clearly shown on pricing.html and the session timetable and contents can all be clearly seen on classes.html
+* Contact information - the contact information is clearly visible and the first item that is seen on the information tab, making it easy for the users to know how to find/contact the business.
+* Social links - The social links are clearly shown with the icon links in the footer of each page, their styling remains consistent and the placement remains the same site wide so they are easy to locate.
+* Showcase facilities - The home page clearly shows all of the facilities that the gym has to offer.
+This means the user will be able to see everything that the gym has to offer when making a decision about the gym, and the owner has clearly shown the gym's facilities straight away.

 [Back to Index](#index)
 ## Features left to Implement